elc45/fisher-hmc-paper/main.typ

 == Transformed HMC
 <transformed-hmc>
-When we manually reparameterize a model to make HMC more efficient, we try to find a transformation (or diffeomorphism) of our posterior such that HMC performs better on it.
+When we manually reparameterize a model to make HMC more efficient, we try to find a transformation of our posterior such that HMC performs better on it.
 Formally, if our posterior $mu$ is defined on a space $M$, we try to find a diffeomorphism $f: N arrow M$ such that the transformed posterior $f^*mu$ is well-behaved with respect to some property.
 Note that we define the transformation as a function